 Following the conference, the summit will give the Whale Heritage Site candidates a chance to showcase their destinations to representatives from tourist destinations, international institutions and the private sector, along with global experts in tourism, sustainability and whale watching.
 Delegates will then discuss and explore opportunities for the development of new sites, and networks of sites, in Africa and beyond.

-Dylan Walker, CEO of the World Cetacean Alliance who are organising the conference and summit said:
+Dylan Walker, CEO of the World Cetacean Alliance who are organising the conference said:

 “This conference is for everybody interested in marine conservation and ecotourism.
 The WCA is encouraging interested parties globally, including stakeholders across Africa, to participate in discussions to help protect and celebrate cetaceans and their habitats.
 As an international partnership it is very important for us to reach out to our African colleagues and welcome them to this important event.
 We have been hugely impressed with Kwazulu-Natal, its friendly people, and its focus on conservation and sustainability – all key ingredients for this conference and summit.”